PabloCGSilva/Programathor/Teste: JavaScript - Pleno.md

 ```

 Pergunta 9/14:
-Which of the following are correct values of
+Which of the following are correct values of variable `C`, and why?
-variableC, and why?
 ```
 <script>
 variableA = [6, 8];